Ice Maker Not Working? Troubleshoot The Issue With These 8 Tips

-Is your ice maker not working?
+Have an ice maker that isn’t working?
 Discover potential reasons (and solutions) for a broken ice maker in this handy guide.

-A: A broken ice maker can be incredibly frustrating, especially when all you’re looking for is a cold drink to quench your thirst.
-A multitude of factors can lead to an ice maker in the freezer that is not working, so you’ll want to understand the reasons behind the issue so you can fix it quickly.
-Read this guide to discover what caused the ice maker not working and how to get it up and running again.
+A: A broken ice maker can be incredibly frustrating, and it also happens to be one of the most common refrigerator issues.
+A multitude of factors can lead to an ice maker in the freezer that is not working, so it’s important to understand the potential reasons to be able to fix it quickly.
+Read this guide to discover the cause of the refrigerator ice maker not working and how to get it up and running again.

 If there is ice in the tray, the ice maker might need to be reset.